missingusername/CDS-Lang/assignment4/readme.md

 From these bar charts we can see that throughout every season, `neutral` is by far the most common emotion.
 This would make sense, in that it is essentially the lack of any of the other distinct emotions.
 This would be any regular sentence where someone is neither overjoyed, angry, sad, etc., just regular indifference.

-While we can still see how often the otehr emotions appear, the `neutral` bar does skew the scales quite a bit.
+While we can still see how often the other emotions appear, the `neutral` bar does skew the scales quite a bit.
 Here, we can plot the motions again, excluding the `neutral` label.

 ![Emotion distribution excluding neutral](out/emotion_distribution_per_season_excluding_neutral.png)